Myriad74/ChipotleHub/README.md

 The Git I'm uploading to Github is also the first I've ever made, and it is very simple haha :)

-All jokes aside, I would also like to thank my friend Doloro [Doloro1978] for working with me to discover and develop this exploit.
+I would also like to thank my friend Doloro [Doloro1978] for working with me to discover and develop this exploit.

 ## Contact Information